 The third and final novel in the Lord of the Rings series.
-It includes the conclusion of the major plot lines, including the destruction of the One Ring and the crowning of a new King of Gondor.
-There are several battles that determine the fate of Middle Earth but as the novel concludes, the hobbits are returned home and all resolves in the favour of the novel’s heroes.
+It includes the conclusion of the major plotlines, including the destruction of the One Ring and the crowning of a new King of Gondor.
+There are several battles that determine the fate of Middle Earth but as the novel concludes, the hobbits are returned home and all resolve in the favour of the novel’s heroes.

 The Children of Húrin